mach-composer/mach-composer-cli/docs/src/reference/cli.md

 - `--file` or `-f TEXT` YAML file to update.
 If not set update all *.yml files.
 - `--verbose` or `-v` Verbose output.
-- `--check` Only checks for updates, doesnt change files.
+- `--check` Only checks for updates, doesn't change files.
 - `--commit` or `-c` Automatically commits the change.

 ## `cloud`

-The `cloud` subcommand contains all of the actions you can perform against [MACH composer ☁️](../cloud/index.md).
+The `cloud` subcommand contains all the actions you can perform against [MACH composer ☁️](../cloud/index.md).

 ```bash
 % mach-composer cloud